azapi | October 2025 | |

 .¶

-{ "subject": { "type": "user" }, "action": { "name": "can_read", }, "resource": { "type": "account", "id": "123" }, "context": { "time": "2024-10-26T01:22-07:00" } }
+{ "subject": { "type": "user" }, "action": { "name": "can_read" }, "resource": { "type": "account", "id": "123" }, "context": { "time": "2024-10-26T01:22-07:00" } }

-{ "results": [ { "type": "user", "id": "alice@acmecorp.com" }, { "type": "user", "id": "bob@acmecorp.com" } ], "page": { "next_token": "alsehrq3495u8" } }¶
+{ "results": [ { "type": "user", "id": "alice@example.com" }, { "type": "user", "id": "bob@example.com" } ] }

 subject